digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 And just like the **cert.pem** file, we're encrypting this file using `ansible-vault encrypt vault.yml`.
 Be sure to use the same password you used before.

-Before moving on to the next role, open up **~/workspace/haproxy443-term/ansible.cfg** and uncomment `vault_password_file`.
+Before moving on to the next role, open up **~/workspace/haproxy-tls-termination/ansible.cfg** and uncomment `vault_password_file`.
 This will stop Ansible from asking you for your vault password each time you run the playbooks.
 You can also alter the path to the file and the filename you want to use to store your password, but please make sure to keep it out of your repo.
 Now create the file and set your password inside.
 You can execute `echo 'password' > ~/.vaultpass.txt` or just create and edit the file with your text editor.

-**cmndrsp0ck.nginx80-backend**
+**ansible-nginx-backend**

 This role won't require any tokens but you will want configure a few items.
 Both can be done in the role's **defaults/main.yml** file.